 However, I did finish a Mac Ritchie 10km trail run where the lap marker on the Garmin Forerunner 245 Music buzzed accurately whenever I’m near or just past every distance marker.
 Final distance recorded was 9.82km.
+Close enough.

-The Forerunner 245 Music is also the only watch that finally allowed me to find the elusive 4km marker on the Mac Ritchie trail; something which I haven’t been able to do for the longest time!
+The Garmin Forerunner 245 Music is also the only watch that finally allowed me to find the elusive 4km marker on the Mac Ritchie trail; something which I haven’t been able to do for the longest time!
 The watch vibrated upon hitting 4km and I looked up to see the marker hidden amongst the trees.
 Very nice!

 Fitness and Activity tracking features